tantonb/fsm/README.md

 ## Usage

 The class `Fsm` implements a finite state machine that maintains a `state` on a target `model` object and allows `transitions` from one state to another via triggering `actions`.
-It is designed to be associated with a separate `model` object, although it function just as well as a standalone state machine (using itself as the model).
+It is designed to be associated with a separate `model` object, although it functions just as well as a standalone state machine (using itself as the model).

 ### Example